esterpantaleo/etymology/README.md

     mv ${LOG_DIR}/tmp  ${LOG_FILE}

 #### EXTRACTION OF FOREIGN WORDS
-For memory reasons I only process a subset of the full data set at a time (from page 0 to page 1800000, from page 1899999 to page 3600000, from page 3600000 to page 6000000).
+For memory reasons I only process a subset of the full data set at a time (from page 0 to page 1800000 - which takes approximately 100 minutes, from page 1899999 to page 3600000 which takes approximately 50 minutes, from page 3600000 to page 6000000 which takes approximately 100 minutes).
+Note that 24G are needed to process the data.

     fpage=0
     tpage=1800000
     LOG_FILE=${LOG_DIR}/enwkt-$VERSION_x_${fpage}_${tpage}.ttl.log